Blind controls

 As you might expect, the wind measured by the anemometers is not consistent with the wind arriving at the blinds, and can lead to premature destruction of the blinds.

+Indeed, the wind speeds are specific to each point of the roof and the facades of the building.
 Thus, the air speeds at the level of the anemometers are not necessarily correlated with the speeds on the facade where the blinds are located.
+Local phenomena modify the distribution of the flows which can disturb the functioning of the measuring systems.

-Several levels of scale – building (neighborhood), terrace (area), windbreak (specific elements) – are refined separately to increase resolution in the study areas.
+Our studies take into account all the geometric details necessary to solve the problems.
+Several levels of scales, building (district), terrace (area), windbreak (particular elements) are refined separately so as to increase the resolution in the study areas.

-Analysis tables will show wind speed profiles at blinds or in critical areas, and will be compared with the anemometer measurement point.
+Analysis tables will take up the profiles of the wind speeds at the level of the blinds or in critical zones and will be compared to the measurement point of the anemometer.
+Example :

 Depending on the results of the analyses and the final placement of the anemometers, a reprogramming law will be proposed, taking into account the most unfavorable winds for the blinds.